locessentials/eng401-business-english-us/unit5/week14/business-technology-tools.md

 ## Building a Cloud Software Typology

-In your Tuesday class activity, you'll work in groups to create a typology of cloud software types.
+Create a typology of cloud software types.
 Consider organizing your typology around these dimensions:

 | Dimension | Guiding Questions |
 |-----------|-------------------|